Wanja01YT/standoff2-archive/README.md

 # Standoff 2 Build Archive
-An archive of almost all builds of Standoff 2.
+An archive of almost all builds of Standoff 2 from 2017 to 2023.

 ## How to install Standoff 2
 ### Android